hasura/graphql-engine/docs/graphql/manual/schema/data-validations.rst

                 title:
                   _ne: ''

-    After that, apply the metadata by running:
+    Apply the metadata by running:

     .. code-block:: bash